lbeder/google-voice-takeout-merger/README.md

 The tool supports receiving an optional contact VCF fie (for example, from your [Google Contacts](https://support.google.com/contacts/answer/7199294)) and uses it to match phone numbers to contact names using one of the following matching strategies.

+Please note that since there isn't a fully standardized way to add external names to SMS Backup and Restore compatible XML exports, adding them can produce some UX issues when importing it to your Android device.
+Therefore, contact names won't be added to SMS Backup and Restore compatible XML exports by default, unless the (experimental) `--add-contact-names-to-xml` flag is set.

-Please note that if you intend to export the conversations as an SMS Backup and Restore compatible XML and import it to your Android device, we recommend not to use this feature, since various Android SMS application handle contact names differently and it's better to rely on local contacts.
-If you plan  to use the export only with a web viewer (such as [Syntech View Backup Files](https://www.synctech.com.au/sms-backup-restore/view-backup/) web app), this feature is highly recommended.
+If you plan to use the export mostly/only with a web viewer (such as [Syntech View Backup Files](https://www.synctech.com.au/sms-backup-restore/view-backup/) web app), setting the `--add-contact-names-to-xml` flag is highly recommended.

 ### Exact Matching Strategy